 In the past, scientists have been skeptical of blaming increasing temperatures on global warming.
 As we head into future ventures of technology and ingenuity, the science community has steadily stepped on board with the Environmental Protection Agency and other believers in global warming to do something about it.
-Like never before, scientists are seeing growing rates of increased climate change.
+Like never before, scientists are seeing growth rates of increased climate change.

-Global Warming is already affecting the human kind, plant and animals in number of ways through increased ocean levels, droughts and changed weather patterns.
-It is well recognized by scientists around the world as a serious public health and environmental concern.
+Global Warming is already affecting the human kind, plant and animals in a number of ways through increased ocean levels, droughts and changed weather patterns.
+It is well recognized by scientists around the world as serious public health and environmental concern.
 Here are 24 effects of global warming on the environment.

 More from global warming: